-“One of the key recommendations that I will make is that, beyond the passage of the laws, we need the right political buy-in leadership,” said Falconer.
+“One of the key recommendations that I will make is that, beyond the passage of the laws, we need the right political buy-in leadership, and by political leadership, I’m not just talking about the executive leaders, but it is also very important to put in place a framework that actually helps operationalise the laws,” said Falconer.

 In our case we had a very good driving chair that was a retired Supreme Court justice that was highly respected with a lot of knowledge around human rights issues.
 We had people like the government, statisticians sitting on our board, and it really gave a lot of credence to the organisation that they created.

 Without going into specifics, Liboro said, “There is no particular playbook in organising data protection authority.
 However for starters, as an authority, you have to assert your leadership.
 So many of your constituents will be looking to you for leadership and clarity.
 So really I think the aim always of the DPA is to provide clarity, and that includes now, again breaking down these concepts from really theoretical concepts into something that they can see some benefit from.”